tommeagher/data1-fall2015/README.md

 Hands-on tutorials on string functions and other "Excel magic"

-Guest speaker: [MaryJo Webster](https://twitter.com/maryjowebster), computer-assisted reporting editor at the Minneapolis StarTribune
+Guest speaker: [MaryJo Webster](https://twitter.com/maryjowebster), computer-assisted reporting editor at the Minneapolis Star Tribune

 Assigned readings for next week: